Virginia-iGEM/generator-igemwiki/README.md

 # generator-igemwiki

-This tool is heavily inspired by Julian Mazzitelli's (iGEM Toronto 2016) [generator-igemwiki](https://github.com/igemuoftATG/generator-igemwiki), which uses much of his code, builds on much of his work, and is an attempt at providing a stable and easily community-maintained package.
+This tool is heavily inspired by Julian Mazzitelli's (iGEM Toronto 2016) [generator-igemwiki](https://github.com/igemuoftATG/generator-igemwiki), uses much of his code, builds on much of his work, and is an attempt at providing a stable and easily community-maintained package.
 Shout-out to Julian for making this tool a possibility and being an overall awesome guy.

 ## Description